parmentelat/nbhosting/fedora/installation.md

 ## cgroups

-podman can use cgroupsv2, any kernel-booting option for configuring cgroupsv1 can be dismantled
+podman can use cgroupsv2, which is the default on fedora>=31; no need to mess with kernel-booting options (like the ones that would be required to run docker)

 ****

 # disk partitioning

 We use `btrfs` as the underlying filesystem for containers; the requirement is thus to have `/nbhosting` mounted on a `btrfs` partition somehow.

 **Note** that since the switch to using podman, this is probably no longer a hard constraint.

 ##### Optional Note